dgraph-io/dgraph/wiki/content/design-concepts/index.md

 order.
 There might be jumps though, for e.g., if a value X → Y → Z, the client might see X, then Z (and not see Y at all).

-1. **Linearizability**: Each op takes effect atomically at some point between invocation and completion.
+2. **Linearizability:** Each op takes effect atomically at some point between invocation and completion.
 Once op is complete, it would be visible to all.

 Dgraph supports server-side sequencing of updates, which provides linearizability.
 Unlike sequential consistency which provides sequencing per